mchauveni/portfolio_2022/README.md

 -   (maybe) Try another avatar for Hello (match color scheme) or at least change color for the better
 -   make a pending animation for the form
 -   maybe make work pages dynamic
--   zoom on the galleries
+-   focus work : zoom on the galleries
--   recheck the text content
 -   focus work : make a popup on the techno icon
 -   DO SOMETHING FOR THE HOBBIES LMAO
+-   contact form : make email adress test within the JS too 😔